Ezelceyhun/React-WebAPI-End-Project/Readme.md

 Swagger Documentation was Used to Help C# ASP.NET Core on the Backend Side.

-Debug/Information/Warning/Danger Logs are kept in the LogFile Folder.
+Debug / Information / Warning / Danger Logs are kept in the LogFile Folder.

 When you create a new user, your password is encrypted with the SHA256 encryption function and written to the database.
 SHA256 cannot be decoded, so it is impossible to crack the password.